sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

   Those physicians who expect good results from mercury without letting it swallow mica, gold, and sulphur, are as bad as farmers who expect crops from a field which has not been sown.

   The potency of pure mercury increases hundred times, if it is made to consume an equal quantity of pure sulphur.
-Mercury can cure all sorts of leprosy,if it is made to consume double its quantity of sulphur; it cures all sorts of inertness, if it is made to consume three times its weight of sulphur; it cures premature falling of teeth and greyness of hair, if it\` consumes four times its weight of sulphur; it cures consumption, if it consumes five times its weight of sulphur; and it cures all sorts of diseases, if it is made to consume six times its weight of [sulphur](# "* For the best process of consuming of sulphur by mercury, see Jarana Jantiam under apparata.").
+Mercury can cure all sorts of leprosy,if it is made to consume double its quantity of sulphur; it cures all sorts of inertness, if it is made to consume three times its weight of sulphur; it cures premature falling of teeth and greyness of hair, if it\` consumes four times its weight of sulphur; it cures consumption, if it consumes five times its weight of sulphur; and it cures all sorts of diseases, if it is made to consume six times its weight of sulphur[^33].

+[^33]: "* For the best process of consuming of sulphur by mercury, see Jarana Jantiam under apparata."

   All this was said by Mahadeva himself to Indra, (the king of Svarga).
 If sulphur is to be consumed by mercury, it is first of all to be brought in contact with mercury.
 The potency of mercury increases according to the number and quantity of metals and semi-metals it consumes.